 We welcome submissions of visual art for our covers.
 We publish three issues per year, so we will accept three works of visual art per year.
 We will consider art year round.

-Please send 1-3 images at a time (and no more than twice per year).
+Please send one to three images at a time, no more than once per year.
 The files should be jpegs or any file that displays the image well enough.
 If the image is accepted for publication, we will ask for a high-res image.